 Our stringent standards and commitment to compliance is paramount to us as an organisation.
 We support our teams with robust training and tight processes, monitored through audits and checks.
 We place great emphasis on every member of our Group being accountable and responsible for ensuring compliance is front-of-mind in everything we do, from right to work checks to protecting against Modern Slavery.

-We operate within a highly compliant framework of processes and procedures to ensure our employees remain compliant against our own internal processes as well as against the Gangmasters Licensing Authority (GLA).
-All our employees are trained to understand the policy around Modern Slavery and Human Trafficking, how to identify and what steps to take if they suspect a case of Modern Slavery, and are supported by our Compliance Manager who has attended the Stronger2gether workshop and the GLA national conference
+We operate within a highly compliant framework of processes and procedures to ensure our employees remain compliant against our own internal processes as well as against the Gangmasters Labour Abuse Authority (GLAA).
+All our employees are trained to understand the policy around Modern Slavery and Human Trafficking, how to identify and what steps to take if they suspect a case of Modern Slavery, and are supported by our Compliance Manager who has attended the Stronger2gether workshop and the GLAA national conference

 In addition to our internal training, policies and procedures, all of our employees are signposted to further information and supported and encouraged to further understand Labour exploitation and our responsibility.
 We raise awareness to all temporary employees via the multi lingual section in the handbook and ask structured interview questions taken from the Stronger2gether training, these relate to key indicators of Modern Slavery.
 In addition to raising awareness amongst our temporary workforce we have processes and policies in place such as Whistleblowing Policy, acceptance of original RTW documentation only and non-acceptance of third party bank accounts.